eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--cache-file`

 Path to the cache file.
-If none specified `.eslintcache` is used.
+If no file is specified, `.eslintcache` is used.
 The file is created in the directory where the `eslint` command is executed. **Deprecated**: Use `--cache-location` instead.

 #### `--cache-location`